-Hydro One's transmission business consists of owning and operating Hydro One's transmission system, which accounts for approximately 92% of Ontario's transmission capacity based on the network component of the revenue requirement3 approved by the OEB.4 All of the Company's transmission business is carried out by subsidiaries of Hydro One Inc., including through Hydro One Networks and HOSSM, as well as through the Company's approximately 66% interest in B2M Limited Partnership and approximately 55% interest in NRLP.
-Hydro One's transmission business represented approximately 60% of its total assets as at December 31, 2023, and accounted for approximately 53% of its total revenues, net of purchased power5 in 2023 and approximately 28% of its total revenues in 2023, and approximately 51% of its total revenues, net of purchased power in 2022 and approximately 26% of its total revenues in 2022.
+Hydro One's transmission business consists of owning and operating Hydro One's transmission system, which accounts for approximately 90% of Ontario's transmission capacity based on the network component of the revenue requirement approved by the OEB.
+All of the Company's transmission business is carried out by subsidiaries of Hydro One Inc., including through Hydro One Networks and HOSSM, as well as through the Company's approximately 66% interest in B2M LP, approximately 55% interest in NRLP, and 100% interest in CLLP.
+Hydro One's transmission business represented approximately 59% of its total assets as at December 31, 2024, and accounted for approximately 52% of its total revenues, net of purchased power in 2024 and approximately 27% of its total revenues in 2024, and approximately 53% of its total revenues in 2023.